Toward Long-Term and Archivable Reproducibility: Discussion

 Other implementations of the criteria, or future improvements in Maneage, may solve some of the caveats, but this proof of concept already shows many advantages.
 For example, the publication of projects meeting these criteria on a wide scale will allow automatic workflow generation, optimized for desired characteristics of the results (e.g., via machine learning).
 The completeness criterion implies that algorithms and data selection can be included in the optimizations.

 Furthermore, through elements like the macros, natural language processing can also be included, automatically analyzing the connection between an analysis with the resulting narrative \emph{and} the history of that analysis+narrative.
-Parsers can be written over projects for meta-research and provenance studies, e.g., to generate Research Objects \ifdefined\separatesupplement (see the supplement appendix). \else (see Appendix \ref{appendix:researchobject}). \fi Likewise, when a bug is found in one science software, affected projects can be detected and the scale of the effect can be measured.
-Combined with SoftwareHeritage, precise high-level science components of the analysis can be accurately cited (e.g., even failed/abandoned tests at any historical point).
+Parsers can be written over projects for metaresearch and provenance studies, e.g., to generate Research Objects \ifdefined\separatesupplement (see supplement appendix B, available online) \else (see Appendix \ref{appendix:researchobject}) \fi or allow interoperability with Common Workflow Language (CWL) or higher-level concepts like Canonical Workflow Framework for Research, or CWFR \ifdefined\separatesupplement (see supplement appendix A, available online). \else (see Appendix \ref{appendix:genericworkflows}). \fi

+Likewise, when a bug is found in one science software, affected projects can be detected and the scale of the effect can be measured.
+Combined with Software Heritage, precise high-level science components of the analysis can be accurately cited (e.g., even failed/abandoned tests at any historical point).
 Many components of ``machine-actionable'' data management plans can also be automatically completed as a byproduct, useful for project PIs and grant funders.